Siemens-Healthineers/K2s/docs/op-manual/delta-packages.md

 - **Wholesale directories**: Complete directories that must be replaced entirely (e.g., `bin/kube`, `bin/docker`)
 - **Delta manifest**: A JSON file describing the changes and metadata
 - **Debian package changes** (optional): Linux package differences for the KubeMaster VM
+- **Changed Kubernetes images**: Required control-plane images are exported into the package; creation fails if any changed image cannot be exported
 - **Apply script**: A PowerShell script to apply the delta to an existing installation

 !!! note "Addons are excluded"